cbrzilla/JC_Budgeting_App/USER_GUIDE.md

 # JCBudgeting User Guide

-## What JCBudgeting Does
+## What JC Budgeting Does
+Jumper Cable (JC) Budgeting helps you track, plan, and forecast your budget across multiple accounts, incomes, bills, savings, debts, expenses, and transactions together in one budget workspace.

-JCBudgeting is a budgeting program built around a forward-looking budget sheet.
-It helps you:
+JC Budgeting is built around a forward-looking budget sheet.
+Instead of only recording the past, it helps you plan future periods and understand how your choices affect balances, savings, debt, and overall sustainability.

+Main capabilities include:

-- manage accounts, income, expenses, savings goals, debts, and transactions
+- managing accounts, income, savings, debts, expenses, and transactions
-- plan future periods instead of only looking backward
-- see budget health in charts and flow views
+- planning future budget periods in a spreadsheet-style budget sheet
+- comparing calculated amounts, linked transaction amounts, and manual overrides
+- viewing account, savings, debt, and distribution visuals in `Overview`
-- work locally or connect to a JC Server
+- working locally, through a local server, or through an external JC Server
-- keep working from an offline cache if the server becomes unavailable
+- continuing from an offline cache if a server becomes temporarily unavailable

-Jumper Cable (JC) Budgeting helps you track, plan, and forecast your budget across multiple accounts, incomes, bills, savings, debts, and expenses together in one budget workspace.

 ## Main Areas Of The Program
 The desktop app is organized into these main tabs: